 Once you start writing, don’t stop until you feel there is nothing else to write.
 This means you should write everything down, even if you begin to veer away from the prompt.
 Don’t pay any mind to spelling mistakes, your handwriting and don’t edit what ends up on the page.
 Just write it all out.

-Sometimes I feel tired after I do this – the same way that I would feel tired after a physical workout.
+Sometimes I feel tired after doing this – the same way that I would feel tired after a physical workout.
 But it also comes with that fresh feeling of release too.

 Prompt: What Am I Afraid Of?